 CyberGhost Review (2020) – A Reliable and User-friendly VPN

 CyberGhost consists of two teams: one in Romania and one in Germany.
 The service is intended to enable consumers to use the internet freely and anonymously.
 CyberGhost is an avid supporter of human rights, including privacy, a free society, and uncensored internet.
-They strongly promote these values in everything they do.
+The provider strongly promotes these values in all its activities.

 - Simultaneous connections: 7